The Huntington® Secured Credit Card Case Study

 The first minimal viable product (MVP) for the Huntington® Secured Credit Card targeted the branch account originations (BAO) flow.
 This was a colleague-facing flow, designed for internal use only.
 Customers who chose to open an online account at a local branch had a banker guide them through the BAO flow.

 While not a user-facing flow, colleagues frequently shared their screens with customers to ensure everyone was on the same page.
 During user testing with bankers, my goal was to ask bankers questions that would help me better understand customers' preferences.
-These were some questions I had for our bankers regarding verbiage for the flow:
+I targeted questions that would better inform the verbiage and information architecture of the flow:

 1) What are some words that make customers less anxious during the credit card application process?
 How about after the application is submitted?